 Would you talk to them about reproductive rights issues?
 It’s something that many females end up facing, and being informed is better than going in blind.

 It’s important that kids hear not just about the mechanics and the health issues like STDs, but also about things like sexting and consent.
 Kids are bombarded with societal messages about what’s expected to fit in, where their worth lies, and what labels are used for what perceived behaviours (e.g. “slut”).
 If our kids are hearing these messages without having them balanced out by realistic messages from trusting adults, that’s a problem.
 Rape culture is something that society has created and perpetuated, and we need to teach our kids that it’s not acceptable.

 And as much as we don’t want to think of our kids being victims of sexual assault, we need to convey this message to them:

 Whether it’s the parent conveying the message or someone else, we owe it to our kids to prepare them the best we can for a world that’s not all rainbows and unicorns.
-Knowledge is power, and knowledge helps kids to stay safe and recognize that it’s ok to set and enforce their own limits.
+The birds and the bees talk needs to be about actual humans and the issues that they’re likely to face Knowledge is power, and knowledge helps kids to stay safe and recognize that it’s ok to set and enforce their own limits.
 If we don’t provide kids with a comprehensive knowledge base around sex, we are disempowering them.
 We can do better than that.